-In order to ensure that each student obtains a reasonable graduate-level understanding of a number of fundamental areas, each MS EE student must successfully complete at least three of the following courses.
-The core courses declared by the student on the MS Program of Study must be passed with a B- grade or better;
+In order to ensure that each student obtains a reasonable graduate-level understanding of a number of fundamental areas, each MS EE student must complete the following course requirements.
+The areas are; Computer Engineering, Electrophysics, Energy and Power Systems, Microelectronics, & Systems.
+The core courses declared by the student on the MS Program of Study must be passed with a B- grade or better.
+The requirement is at least 3 courses from the list of core courses below.